Saint Seiya: Legend of Sanctuary: Plot

 At the Cancer Palace, Cancer Deathmask (Hiroaki Hirata) teleports Hyoga and Shiryu to the entrance to the Underworld, but Hyoga is rescued by his master, Aquarius Camus (Daisuke Namikawa), and ends up in the Aquarius Temple.
 There, Hyoga battles his master and is victorious, with Camus' final words being "protect Athena".
 Meanwhile, Seiya and Shun arrive at the Leo Palace where Aiolia attacks them mercilessly.
 At the entrance to the Underworld, Deathmask's Gold Cloth abandons him after it discovers his evil nature.
 Shiryu removes his own Cloth and successfully kills Deathmask.
 He is then teleported back to the Cancer Palace alongside Hyoga.

 As Seiya and Shun struggle against Aiolia, the Virgo Gold Saint Shaka (Mitsuaki Madono) comes to their rescue, stopping Aiolia and allowing the Bronze Saints to continue.
 Once at the Scorpio Palace, Seiya and Shun are attacked by Scorpio Milo (Masumi Asano), with the battle escalating all the way to the Sagittarius Palace, with Capricorn Shura waiting for them.
 Back at the Cancer Palace, Saori arrives with Mu and Aldebaran and revives the unconscious Shiryu and Hyoga, even though she is weakened.
 While Seiya and Shun struggle with Milo and Shura, respectively, Ikki comes to Shun's rescue and engages Shura in his stead, but all three Bronze Saints are defeated.
 Milo then discovers Aiolos' testament, entrusting the Bronze Saints with Athena's life.

 The surviving Gold Saints, alongside Hyoga, Shiryu, and Saori arrive.
 Shaka reveals that the Pope put Aioria under an illusion, explaining why he attacked Seiya and Shun at the Leo Temple.
 Shaka also reveals that the Pope is the real traitor within Sanctuary.

 Saori, Shiryu, Hyoga, and Shun join their Cosmo to revive Seiya.
 Pisces Aphrodite (Takuya Kirimoto) speaks to the Pope about the current situation, but is killed by the Pope.
 Sanctuary is then attacked by the Pope who reveals himself to be Gemini Saga, who faked his death sixteen years ago.
 He reveals to the Saints that he tried to kill Athena all those years ago but was stopped by Aiolos.
 Now he plans to take control of the universe.
 He brings a giant statue to life and the Gold Saints join forces to destroy it, while Seiya faces Saga alone.

 Seiya burns his Cosmo to reach the mythical Seventh Sense and gains the upper hand, but Saga merges himself with another giant statue and prepares to destroy Athena, everyone in Sanctuary and the Earth.
 Suddenly, the Sagittarius Cloth covers Seiya and he is able to rescue Saori.
 With Saori in his arms, Sagittarius Seiya confronts Saga one last time and saves her from Saga's curse.
 He shoots a powerful arrow and destroy Saga, saving Sanctuary and the Earth.
 Saori, now in control of Sanctuary, addresses all the Saints, thanking Seiya and his friends for rescuing her.

-In a post-credits scene, Seiya, Shiryu, Hyoga, and Shun except Ikki celebrate Saori's sixteenth birthday.
+In a post-credits scene, Seiya, Shiryu, Hyoga, and Shun celebrate Saori's sixteenth birthday.